Cong Xie

 • Research Interests

-Dr Xie has supervised five medical undergraduates on research placement and summer scholarship projects.
+Dr Xie has supervised several medical undergraduates on research placement and summer scholarship projects.
 He has also provided technical training to a number of Honours students and junior HDR students within his research centre.

 • Memberships